milwad-dev/laravel-validate/docs/1.x/valid-camel-case.md

 ## ValidCamelCase

-If you want to validate camel-case string, you can use `ValidCamelCase` rule:
+If you want to validate the camel-case string, you can use the `ValidCamelCase` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidCamelCase;